 Thank you for the warm welcome @AngelaBlue.
 It depends on what information your presenting and how you are presenting it.
 Feel free to PM me and I’ll have a look for you.

-@CathrynCui, Hell no for online PM certifications.
+Welcome to the community @Eva. @CathrynCui, Hell no for online PM certifications.
 For some reason being a PM is the “hot job” of the day.
 These are just cash grabs for people who don’t actually know how to break into being a PM.
 At the end you’ll be poorer and no closer to it.

 Welcome to the community and Thank you for sharing your knowledge and experience @EvaRichardson, it’ll definitely help me deciding my further course.
-I will surely get back to you with more questions. :slight_smile: Thank you @JesusRojas for your advice, really makes me re-think of online courses.
+I will surely get back to you with more questions.
+Thank you @JesusRojas for your advice, really makes me re-think of online courses.

 Hello everyone, am new to this community too.
 I’ve been a PM for about a year now.
 I came across this wonder resource Lenny’s guide which is free and probably will help you more than all those courses put together.
 It has been of great help to me and hope the same for you.
 Please go through it.